film42/turbulence/README.md

         listen port (default 25000) -strip-proxy-headers
-        strip proxy headers from http requests (default true) -username string
+        strip proxy headers from http requests (default true) -use-incoming-local-addr
+        Attempt to use the local address of the incoming connection when connecting upstream (default true) -username string
         username for proxy authentication
 ```